Nev9n/AverageClassScore/README.md

-A test app written in C that calculates a classes average score.
+# A test app written in C on CodeBlocks.
+This simply calculates a classes average score.
+---
+I'm a newb!
+Please feel free to add to it.